DataSF/datasf.github.io/blog/_posts/2018-01-01-part-1-datasfs-operating-manual-for-open-data.md

     license:
     license_link:
 description: >-
-  The Open Data Publishing Toolkit is our approach to sharing and documenting our operations.
-We've learned a lot along the way, and will learn more.
+  In celebration of Open Data Day on March 3, 2018, we are releasing a 4 part series on how to manage an open data program.
+In Part 1, we reveal the Open Data Publishing Toolkit as a means to documenting our operations.
 We wrote this for us, but hope it's helpful for other open data programs.
 date: 2018-01-01 00:00:00
 categories:
   - blog